emg110/socialytics/README.md

 **`TODO:`**

+1- adding Instagram login form as start page for frontend and store the session-id and csrf_token on server side (with security in mind!)

-1- adding react components for parameters
+2- adding react components for parameters

-2- Implement database loading (Mongo, Postgress, ElasticSearch and Redis)
+3- Implement database loading (Mongo, Postgress, ElasticSearch and Redis)

-3- Adding progress , start and stop for every ETL operation.
+4- Adding progress , start and stop for every ETL operation.

-4- Adding export to CSV/JSON option to every ETL process.
+5- Adding export to CSV/JSON option to every ETL process.

-5- Adding Analytics Dashboards and components
+6- Adding Analytics Dashboards and components

-6- Adding Analytical models and algorithms
+7- Adding Analytical models and algorithms

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^